 Vampire Shrimp size is usually two to three inches in length.
 But, some Vampire Shrimp can grow up to six inches in length under ideal conditions.
-Vampire Shrimp are “bulkier” than other aquarium shrimp.
-A Vampire Shrimp lifespan ranges from three to five years.
-A healthy and well-fed shrimp can live for longer times.
+Vampire Shrimps are “bulkier” than other aquarium shrimp.

 The Vampire Shrimp’s color varies.
 They can be various shades of blueish-grey.
 Some Vampire Shrimp have green or pink tint blended in.
 And, others can be all blue or have a rusty-looking shade of brown.